ryrob30/mobile-services.en/help/android/getting-started/migration-v3.md

 snippet: y
 ---

-# Migrating to the Android 4.x Library{#migrating-to-the-android-x-library}
+# Migrating to the Android 4.x Library {#migrating-to-the-android-x-library}

 This information helps you migrate from the 3.x or 2.x version of the Android library to version 4.x.